webOSArchive/squid-sslbump-dockerless/README.md

   - Requires `libssl1.0-dev` which is no longer available.
 To fix:
       - add [this PPA](https://github.com/rvm/ubuntu_rvm): `sudo apt-add-repository -y ppa:rael-gc/rvm`
       - `sudo apt install libssl1.0-dev`
-  - Gave up and built on 18.04 and copied output folder to new machine 🤷‍♂️
+  - Still got errors.
+Gave up and built on 18.04 and copied output folder to new machine 🤷‍♂️
 - Instructions below require git (or you can download the files directly)
   - ```sudo apt-get update```
   - ```sudo apt-get install git```